 You should check all HVAC equipment periodically and ensure that each part is fully operational.
 Control dampers are no exception.

 You should inspect your dampers on a semi-annual basis: at least once every six months.
-Life safety dampers will have additional requirements for inspection, as dictated by UL standards.
+Life safety dampers will have additional requirements for inspection, per UL standards.

 Certain dampers may require a more frequent maintenance schedule depending on each damper's application.
 Timing between inspections will depend on several factors, such as the damper's location and the type of air flowing through.
 For instance, dampers subjected to dusty air will need to be checked more often.
 Manufacturers will provide general guidelines for maintaining the damper, along with suggested timetables for maintenance.